 The Riley Stoker Corporation was founded in 1890 in Worcester, Massachusetts.
-Since its earliest days and continuing today, Riley Stoker has made boilers and firing equipment for use in industrial settings and for a variety of fuels: gas, coal, oil, and waste fuels like wood, refuse, and cellulose.
+Since its earliest days, Riley Stoker made boilers and firing equipment for industrial settings and various fuels, including gas, coal, oil, and waste fuels like wood, refuse, and cellulose.

 Asbestos Use by Riley Stoker

 Besides providing insulation for the boilers, the parts with asbestos protected workers by providing fireproofing.
-Unfortunately what was not known until later was that this asbestos caused more harm than good in many workers.
-In addition to the boilers of the Riley Stoker brand, the company’s heat exchangers, packing materials, and gaskets may also have contained asbestos.
+Unfortunately, asbestos caused more harm than good in many situations.
+In addition to the boilers of the Riley Stoker brand, the company’s heat exchangers, packing materials, and gaskets may have also contained asbestos.

 Worker Exposure to Asbestos

-Boiler workers and operators, maintenance workers, workers who repaired or replaced the boilers or its parts, were all at risk of being exposed to asbestos.
-Over time the asbestos in Riley Stoker boilers could have deteriorated and become exposed, at which time, fibers may have come loose and led to inhalation by workers.
+Boiler workers and operators, maintenance workers, and workers who repaired or replaced the boilers or their parts were all at risk of being exposed to asbestos.
+Over time, the asbestos in Riley Stoker boilers could have deteriorated and become exposed, at which time, fibers may have come loose and led to inhalation by workers.

 Lawsuits over Asbestos and Illnesses

-If you believe that you were exposed to asbestos because of boilers made and distributed by Riley Stoker, you may have a case to make a claim and to get compensation.
+If you believe you were exposed to asbestos because of boilers made and distributed by Riley Stoker, you may have a case for compensation.
 Contact an experienced mesothelioma and asbestos lawyer to help you determine what to do next.Get Your FREE Mesothelioma Packet

-Page edited by Dave Foster
+Page Edited by Patient Advocate Dave Foster